fouge/nrf_utils/README.md

 # nrf_utils

 This repo is providing various tools and utilities to:

-* `code`: manage Firmware through code formating, easy version handling and other tools for compilation
+* `code`: manage Firmware through code formatting, easy version handling and other tools for compilation
 * `debug`: Make Firmware debugging fast and accessible
 * `deploy`: Make CI/CD and deployment easier

 Note: Python scripts are compatible with Python 3.7+.